 For example, following on from the workplace challenge we ran during Bike Month in the US, our data shows that new riders are averaging a distance of 4 miles when they ride for transportation

-In the US 72% of journeys, less than 3 miles are car journeys.
+In the US, 72% of journeys less than 3 miles are car journeys.
 With many less experienced and less confident riders completing transportation journeys of, on average, 4 miles during the month of June, we expect to see continued positive behavior change in terms of modal shift from this cohort in the coming months.

 PS - Who is a ‘new rider’?

 When someone registers on Love to Ride we ask them some questions about their current biking habits.
 The most important question is “How often have you ridden a bike in the last 12 months?”
 Anyone who answers “Not at all”, or, “A few times” is automatically classed as a ‘New Rider’.
-Once we know their bike riding experience and confidence levels, we can get to work helping them overcoming their barriers, changing their behavior, and taking up biking riding.
+Once we know their bike riding experience and confidence levels, we can get to work helping them overcoming their barriers, changing their behavior, and taking up bike riding.